Farmworkers have many important legal rights. The following is a summary of some of the important rights and responsibilities of farmworkers.

 Yes.
 United States citizens, permanent residents, or other work-authorized individuals have the right to H-2A jobs (contract jobs where the grower brings in foreign workers) until the midpoint of the contract.

 If you are working at a farm where there are H-2A workers, you have additional rights which are not mentioned here.
-For example, if you perform the same jobs as an H-2A worker, the employer must pay you, in 2006, at least an average of $9.49 an hour over each pay period in Iowa.
+For example, if you perform the same jobs as an H-2A worker, the employer must pay you, in 2022, $16.19 an hour over each pay period in Iowa.

 Can I Get Food Stamps Here?